 Time for more networking.
 You can always be sure to connect with new people since you won’t be paired with the same person.
 Ready, set, network!

 The networking segment is optional.
-You are also welcomed to take an offline break before the next session.
+You are also welcomed to visit the Expo area or take an offline break before the next session.

 Last opportunity to network and connect virtually with the other participants.